 The Board of Directors has overall responsibility for the establishment and oversight of the company's financial risk management framework.
 The company's risk management policies are established to identify and analyse the risks faced by the company, to set appropriate risk limits and controls, and to monitor risks and adherence to established limits.
 The Chief Executive Officer and Chief Financial Officer are responsible for developing and monitoring the company's financial risk management policies.
 These persons report regularly to the Board on their activities.
 The Audit Committee oversees how management monitors compliance with the company's management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the company.
-The focus of financial risk management for the company is ensuring that the proceeds from its financial assets are sufficient to fund the obligations arising from its insurance contracts.
+The focus of financial risk management policies are sufficient to fund the obligations arising from its insurance contracts.
 The goal of the investment management process is to optimise the, risk-adjusted net of taxes investment income and risk-adjusted total return by investing in a diversified portfolio of securities, whilst ensuring that the assets and liabilities are managed on a cash flow and duration basis.